bhuvan-ms/RhymeNewsHub/README.md

 4. Revised the approach and gave users the option to copy and paste the code themselves for better flexibility.
 5. User's input is sent to Firebase Functions, which utilizes the `node-fetch` library to fetch data from the specified URL.
 6. The response from Firebase Functions is sent back to the Chrome extension and displayed to the end user.
+7. Chrome extension code is present in the `client` folder and firebase funciton code is present in the `server` folder